T

 Pompeii Archaeological Park

 Explore the remarkably preserved ruins of the ancient Roman city, buried by the eruption of Mount Vesuvius in 79 AD.
-Wander through streets, homes, and public buildings frozen in time.
+Walk through streets, villas, temples, and amphitheatres to glimpse daily life in antiquity.

-• Consider hiring a licensed guide at the entrance for a richer experience.
+• Consider hiring a licensed guide or using an audio guide for a richer experience.

 ~120 min